 Sep 05, 2018

-Offers ways for employees to feel empowered, engaged, collaborate with their peers as well as being rewarded for their efforts.
+Offer ways for employees to feel empowered and engaged while collaborating with their peers and being rewarded for their efforts.
 All with the help of gamification.Scroll Down

 Human Resources (HR) organizations are often tasked with improving employee engagement and building a company’s culture.
 However, it’s not always an easy mission.

 We’ll look at some of the current challenges HR organizations face with employee engagement, make the case for gamification in HR and review some best practices to help organizations improve company culture.